- SAP has come up with a logic for key layoffs in areas where their products are failing.

 SAP Can Not Afford to Continue to Invest What it Has in HANA

-This means that SAP is not receiving a return for continuing to make HANA the primary marketing tentpole that it once was.
+This means that SAP is not receiving a return to make HANA the primary marketing tentpole that it once was.

 We covered in the article HANA’s Time in the Sun Has Finally Come to an End in mid-2018 that SAP would reduce its marketing and development and overall investment in HANA because it did not make sense to continue to do so.
 Now, less than a year later, SAP is doing what we predicted they would do, but we have been told to please not emphasize this fact.
 Accenture, Deloitte, Infosys, and Gartner, along with every HANA resource, would rather not have it published that all the information they have been telling their customers about HANA has been false.

-Therefore, while HANA is not going to be discontinued as a product, it is not going to receive the same emphasis or internal resources as it did in the past.
+Therefore, while HANA is not going to be discontinued as a product, it will not receive the same emphasis or internal resources as it did in the past.

 Meuller tells several lies in his response.